Search for anything...

 • TRIPLE AIR CHAMBERS Three air chambers, including one inner auxillary chamber for added safety to keep you afloat; inflation and deflation is made easy constructed with two quick-fill Boston valves to get you on the water faster

-• ACCESSORIES Included with (2) 54-inch aluminum oars for easy paddling, (2) built-in fishing rod holders, a motor mount fitting, welded-on oar holders, grab handles on each side and an all-around grab line for convenience
+• ACCESSORIES Included with (2) 54-inch boat oars for easy paddling, (2) built-in fishing rod holders, a motor mount fitting, welded-on oar holders, grab handles on each side and an all-around grab line for convenience

-• PUMP INCLUDED The water is calling to get out there and explore; simply inflate the Mariner 4 in just minutes with the convenience of the high-output hand pump
+• PUMP INCLUDED The water is calling to get out there and explore; simply inflate the Mariner 4 raft in just minutes with the convenience of the high-output hand pump

 • WEIGHT CAPACITY Boating and fishing is always better with a pal, the Mariner 4 recommended capacity is perfect for four adults, holding up to 1100 pounds in weight